The procurement process

 - existing State agreements on Avropa.se.

-- search for existing agreement at Mid Sweden University.
+- existing agreement at Mid Sweden University.

 Step 2: Calculate contract value

-If you do not find an agreement to use, it is the total cost of your purchase, that is, the contract value, that determines how you should proceed.
+If you do not find an agreement to use, it is the total cost of your purchase (that is the contract value) that determines how you should proceed.
 There is a lot to consider when calculating the contract value.
 Since the total cost controls, you need to take into account the entire university's need for the product or service during the contract period.

-Calculate contract value in procurement LÄNK
+Calculate contract value in procurement

 Step 3: Procurement assignments

-When your calculation shows that the contract value exceeds SEK 100,000, you should fill in the template Procurement assignments.
+When your calculation shows that the contract value exceeds SEK 100,000, you should send in an Procurement assignment in the Service Portal.
 The authorised signatory is the person who, in his or her role, has the right to sign contracts for the estimated procurement amount.
+After that, procurers will contact you for more information and a start-up meeting.

 Submit a Procurement assignment in the Service Portal